miklevin/MikeLev.in/_posts/2025-03-13-plugs-slugs-nubs-stubs.md

 ## Morning Flow State and Productivity

-The best, most focuses energy for me is in the morning.
+The best, most focused energy for me is in the morning.
 The slack notifications haven't started yet.
 With working from home cutting out the commute on certain days, you can plan a nice 4-hour block from an early wake-up to before the hustle bustle of the day and flow-state derailers set in.
 That's not